stride3d/stride-docs/en/diagnostics/STRDIAG010.md

 # Diagnostics Warning STRDIAG010

-> The Type '{0}' doesn't have a public parameterless constructor, which is needed for Serialization
+> The Type '{0}' doesn't have a public parameterless constructor, which is needed for Serialization.

 ## Explanation

 By default, Stride serializers only support types that have a parameterless constructor.
 If no constructor is defined then the default constructor counts as parameterless constructor.
 Primary Constructors with parameters count as non parameterless constructor.
 Structs have per default a parameterless constructor so this warning will never appear on a struct.

 ## Example